Funded by the Horizon Europe programme, the project sheds light on the corruption and undue influence that undermine the quality of democracy.

 Published on 29 March 2024

 The BIT-ACT research team announces RESPOND, a brand new research project funded by a Horizon Europe RIA grant, which will allow us to continue working on corruption and citizens' responses to it, including actions through digital technologies and media.
-The kick-off meeting of RESPOND will take place on 22-24 May at the University of Bologna.
+The kick-off meeting of RESPOND took place on 22-24 May at the University of Bologna.

 RESPOND addresses these key challenges for democracy.
 How exactly does political corruption work in today's digital societies?
 How pervasive is its negative impact on democracy?
 And how can anti-corruption efforts rebuild people's support for democracy as a regime and encourage their commitment to integrity and their rejection of undemocratic proposals and actions?
 RESPOND will answer these and other related questions by exploring the phenomenon of political corruption and undue influence in digital societies and proposing solutions to combat it.